 The business benefits for adopting NICE DCV can be summarized in to four categories:

-- Reduce IT management costs by consolidating workstation resources to a single point-of-management
+- Reduce IT costs by consolidating workstations into centralized resources

 NICE DCV is perfectly integrated into EnginFrame Views, leveraging 2D/3D capabilities over the Web, including the ability to share an interactive session with other users for collaborative working.